Vincent B. Dixie: Criminal justice

 Dixie sponsored HB 0883, a bill which allows felons who have gone at least five years without incident the opportunity to petition to have their criminal history sealed.
 He also sponsored HB 0881, a bill called the "Drug Treatment Instead of Incarceration Act".

 Education

-Dixie sponsored HB1550, the "Tennessee Education Savings Account Pilot Program", a school voucher program for low- and middle-income students.
+Dixie sponsored HB1550 to delete the "Tennessee Education Savings Account Pilot Program", a school voucher program for low- and middle-income students.

 Health care

 Dixie sponsored the following bills in relation to health including HB 887, which is the "Prescription Drug Fair Pricing Act", HB 1259, which will expand Medicaid eligibility to people who have an opioid addiction and make less than the Federal poverty level, in the duration of their active involvement at any approved substance abuse treatment facility.

 Gun rights

-In 2018, Dixie received a rating of 13% from the National Rifle Association in regards to his gun rights positions.
+Dixie has consistently received "F" ratings from the NRA Political Victory Fund in regards to his gun rights positions.